mono/mono-tls/OLD-README.md

   Minimum required version is commit [87ecbc9](https://github.com/mono/mono/commit/87ecbc9ce17b4d66201555d8f7fed8f15dcffd18) from October 21st 2015.

-  At the moment, this custom prefix must be `/Workspace/INSTALL` - this is unfortunately hardcoded in the [native Xcode project](https://github.com/mono/mono-tls/blob/master/NativeOpenSsl/NativeOpenSsl.xcodeproj/project.pbxproj) at the moment.

-  FIXME: To use a different prefix, need to make sure we find the openssl shared libraries at runtime.

-  This version of Mono must be selected as current runtime in Xamarin Studio (go to Preferences / .NET Runtime to install it, then select via Project / Active Runtime ...).

 * OpenSsl 1.0.1.

   The default version of OpenSsl on OS X is too old and it's also not built as shared library.
 You need to download the openssl 1.0.1 sources, then configure and compile with: